Allocation methods for copy trading and MAM

 One of the following allocation methods can be selected when [creating a copy-trading or MAM subscription](https://docs.b2copy.b2broker.com/admin-guide/manage-subscriptions/create-a-copy-trading-or-mam-subscription) in the Back Office:

-Proportional to Balance — copies positions based on the ratio of the investor's account balance to the master account balance.
+* [Proportional to Balance](#proportional-to-balance) — copies positions based on the ratio of the investor's account balance to the master account balance.

-Proportional to Equity — copies positions according to the ratio of the investor's equity to the master account equity.
+* [Proportional to Equity](#proportional-to-equity) — copies positions according to the ratio of the investor's equity to the master account equity.

-Proportional to Balance x Ratio — applies a risk multiplier to the investor-to-master balance ratio.
+* [Proportional to Balance x Ratio](#proportional-to-balance-x-ratio) — applies a risk multiplier to the investor-to-master balance ratio.

-Proportional to Equity x Ratio (default) — applies a risk multiplier to the investor-to-master equity ratio.
+* [Proportional to Equity x Ratio](#proportional-to-equity-x-ratio-default) (default) — applies a risk multiplier to the investor-to-master equity ratio.

-Fix Lot Allocation — copies all positions with the same predefined size.
+* [Fix Lot Allocation](#fixed-lot-allocation) — copies all positions with the same predefined size.

-Ratio Multiplier (also called the Lot Allocation method) — multiplies the master position size by a set ratio to determine the investor’s position size.
+* [Ratio Multiplier](#ratio-multiplier-also-called-the-lot-allocation-method) (also called the Lot Allocation method) — multiplies the master position size by a set ratio to determine the investor’s position size.

-Proportional to Balance
+## **Proportional to Balance**

-Investor’s position size = Master trader’s position size x (Investor's balance / Master trader’s balance)
+`Investor’s position size = Master trader’s position size x (Investor's balance / Master trader’s balance)`

 **Example**